 - In 2020, Nebraska’s economy outpaced the national average, with a per capita income growth of 3.3%.

 - Farm Income rose by 37% in 2020.

 - As the stimulus measures enacted in response to the pandemic come to an end, growth in non-farm personal income is expected to slow sharply, from 3.7% in 2021 to just 0.6% in 2022.

-Debt Consolidation in Nebraska: What are your options?
+Debt Relief In Nebraska: What are your options?